Enclosure Design of Custom Rack Mount Systems

 Post-production value engineering rarely permits making the maximum number of changes necessary to achieve the greatest minimal production cost without sacrificing quality.

 Concurrent Design Advantages

-As an electromechanical system developer and finished enclosure integrator, we’re in a unique position to support your PCB designer to specify optimal connector placement for EMC and thermal dissipating component placement for optimal thermal attenuation.
+As an electromechanical system developer, manufacturer, and enclosure integrator, we’re in a unique position to support your PCB designers by defining optimal connector placement for EMC and thermal dissipating component placement for optimal thermal attenuation.
 Here are the issues and how we address them:

-- Connectors, e.g. SFP cages and many others that need proper chassis grounding for EMC often come with very poor placement recommendation by the connector manufacturers.
-We frequently work with our customers’ board designer to establish proper positioning as it will relate to the chassis when integrated for proper EMC.
+- Connectors, e.g. SFP cages and many others that need proper chassis grounding for EMC often come with very poor placement recommendations by the connector manufacturers.
+We frequently work with our customers’ board designers to establish precise positioning for accurate interface to the chassis resulting in proper EMC.

-- Today, systems are consuming more power and dissipating more heat, in smaller and smaller chassis.
+- Many of today’s rack mount products are consuming more power and dissipating more heat in ever-smaller enclosures.
 Convection airflow is quite often counterintuitive.
-Decades of experience has taught us how to more accurately predict the often illogical airflow even at the enclosures’ or overall system architecture hand-sketched stage.
-With that understanding and at this very early stage of design, we recommend heat-dissipating component placement, air intake and exhaust, guidance, etc., to achieve a better balance.
+Decades of experience has shown how to more accurately predict the often inconsistent airflow, even during the enclosures’ conceptual stage.
+With that background knowledge and experience, we can recommend heat-dissipating component placement, air intake, and exhaust, guidance, etc., to achieve a better thermal balance.

-Defining these critical constraints at the onset provides much higher-end result, earlier completion through concurrent engineering and fewer missteps.
+Defining these critical constraints at the onset provides many higher-end results, earlier completion through concurrent engineering, and fewer missteps.